Sesame-roasted Halibut with Sweet and Spicy Rhubarb Sauce

 - 1 cup thinly sliced rhubarb, tossed with 1 teaspoon sugar Add to list

-- 3 green onions, cut into 1-inch pieces Add to list
+- 3 green onions, cut into 1-inch pieces, plus additional for garnish Add to list

 - 1/2 red bell pepper, cut into strips Add to list